PLPAK: The PLGen module

 The PLGen module stands for the virtual model generator or the pre-processor of the PLPAK.
 It mainly changes any structural drawing to what is called the "virtual model".
 Modeller can import structural drawings from DXF CAD files or can draw then directly using the CAD capabilities of the PLGen.
 The virtual model looks very similar to the original structural drawing.
 The PLGen mainly define the structure using series of objects.
 These objects are classified into one of three categories: the geometrical objects (single slab and openings), the loading objects (column load, wall load, load patch, load assembly) and the supporting objects (column, wall, wall assembly, soil support, beam).
 Using such objects the modeler can define all elements in the building slab.
-It has to be noted that the virtual model represents the actual slab shape (not like the centre-line model of the finite element method).
+The virtual model represents the actual slab shape (not like the centre-line model of the finite element method).
 Columns and walls are represented by the actual cross section shape.
 The PLGen can also input the numerical models of each object such as the number of boundary elements for each segments, the discretization of the beam-slab contact areas, etc. Load cases only (i.e. no load combinations) are defined in the PLGen module.
 Material properties are also defined herein.
 The below Figure demonstrates the graphical user interface of the PLGen module.

 The following table states the types of objects available in the PLGEn module.

 The capabilities of this module can be summarized as follows: